Frequently Asked Questions

 Yes, transferring assets (gifting) can be done to shorten the time to obtain Medicaid qualification.
 Most gifts will incur a Medicaid penalty period.
 During this penalty period, benefits are not paid.
 The length of the penalty period is based on the value of the gift.
 While this can be done and done correctly can be beneficial, there are often better options.

 The look-back period is typically five years preceding the Medicaid application.
-Asset transfers (“gifts”) made during the five years before applying may affect Medicaid eligibility and trigger penalty periods.
+Asset transfers (“gifts”) made during the Medicaid 5-year lookback may affect eligibility and trigger penalty periods.
 The length of a penalty period is determined by the amount transferred, divided by a “penalty divisor”.
 Each state sets their own penalty divisor.

 A Medicaid asset protection trust can protect assets from the nursing home, scammers, and lawsuits, while allowing control and access to the assets if drafted correctly.
 Some believe this must be done more than five years before nursing home Medicaid application, that this is not always true; there are exceptions.
 Also, planning ahead may allow you a short time of privately paying to reach the five years.
 Whether privately paying makes sense depends on the amount of assets available, the monthly cost of care, and how close the applicant is to the five years if there are not exceptions.